Atterbury House

 and Planet Fitness.
 Department of Education, Department of Mineral and Energy Affairs, and the Premier are the former notable tenants of the building.

 On 12 June 2013, Ascension Properties bought the building for R341 million, equivalent to an acquisition yield of 8.7% at that time.

+Atterbury house has featured prominent branding for various companies over the years, including FNB, Samsung, and Luno.